MVFarinas/Calorie-Tracker-and-Planner/README.md

 A Python project that helps users estimate their maintenance calories(TDEE) based on tracked caloric intake and body weight over time instead of algebraic calculations based on weight and height.

-The project supports importing data from `.csv` and `.json`, performs analysis with custom data structures, and even applies nonlinear optimization to provide more realistic caloric recommendations.
+The project supports importing data from `.csv` and `.json`, performs analysis with custom data structures, and even applies nonlinear optimization (sciPy minimize_scalar) to provide more realistic caloric recommendations when reverse engineering calories for a goal weight.

 # Features